Choosing the Perfect Palette for Your Brand and Website: 7 Key Considerations

 First, we want to add up four color factors for your business: Color Psychology + Color Theory + Website Considerations and Sales Color.
 Let’s dig into exactly how.

-Choose your company’s color palette by first understanding who you are selling to and what they want to feel
+Choose your company’s color palette by first understanding who you are selling to and what they want to feel.
+The best colors for business branding are different for each brand, as they will be specifically geared to appeal to your unique target client or customer.

 The very first thing you’ll want to think about when considering your brand colors is the MOST important: How do you want people to feel?
 Ultimately, all other considerations around color are secondary to this.
 Your colors will shift how people feel and perceive your products or services.
 Capturing the right vibe and nuance to your brand colors is key.
 People aren’t just buying a product or service from you, they are buying into an idea and a result.
 That ultimately boils down to a feeling they want to experience enough to make a purchase.